Rolling Forecasts: A Guide vs. Traditional Budgeting

 Two primary problems come with measuring your business only against a traditional budget:

 - You aren’t working with an accurate view of the business.
-An annual budgeting process requires non-finance leaders to project spending a year or 18 months ahead of time.
+An annual budgeting process requires non-finance leaders to forecast spending a year or 18 months ahead of time.
 More often than not, accuracy is wishful thinking.
 The further you get from the initial planning process, the more your business changes and the less accurate those projections become.

 - Teams start treating the budget as an end goal.
 Your budget is supposed to be a plan for pursuing specific financial outcomes for the business—a means to an end.
 But traditional budgeting incentivizes departments to sandbag the plan, requesting more money than necessary as a way to safeguard their future or spend unnecessarily toward the end of the year to hit their projected numbers.